hop-protocol/docs/smart-contracts/integration.md

 ```

 Note: There are no hTokens on L1 so sending L2 hUSDC to L1 means you'll receive USDC on L1.

+Note: **Do not set `amountOutMin` and `deadline` when sending to L1 because there is no AMM on L1, otherwise the calculated transferId will be invalid and the transfer will be unbondable.** These parameters should be set to `0` when sending to L1.

 ### Sending ETH vs Token